Prag8855/aab/content/guides/haftpflichtversicherung.md

 83% of German homes have liability insurance.[^16] It's the most important type of insurance after [health insurance](/glossary/Krankenversicherung).

-## How much does it cost?
+## Cost of liability insurance

-It usually costs **less than 5€ per month**, or around 60€ per year.
+It usually costs **around 5€ per month**, or around 60€ per year.
 You can pay less if you get multiple insurances from the same company.

 ## The best liability insurance